 - trips for shopping, commuting and visiting friends have fallen consistently since the mid-1990s

 - women make more trips than men, but men travel 20% further

 - people in the highest household income group travel more than twice as far as those in the lowest group

-- residents of rural areas travel around 50% further than urban residents and 90% further than people living in London
+- residents of rural areas travel around 44% further than urban residents and almost twice as much as people living in London